andreashlarsen/ML-SAScombine/README.md

 * math
 * scipy

-## notes  and warnings
+## Notes  and warnings
 * the program is a beta version - so use it with care.
 But feedback is more than welcome
 * sasmerge can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors

-## credit
+## Credit
-the program was written by Andreas Haahr Larsen
+The program was written by Andreas Haahr Larsen
-input and insight from Jochen Hub, Jill Trewhella and Patrice Vachette
+Input and insight from Jochen Hub, Jill Trewhella and Patrice Vachette